NeDS-Lab/mjqm-simulator/docs/README.md

 - `--test` to also run tests.
 - `--no-build` to only configure the project without building it.

+> [!Note] To dig more into the details, in the output of the `configure` script you can find the actual commands used to configure and build the project, prepended with `+`.

 ### Rebuild

 If you change some code and want to rebuild the project, you can use the `rebuild` script: